FrancesCoronel/personal-website-v3/_drafts/2017-05-26-interview-gusto.md

 Gusto

-"“Travis’s biggest strength is that he will run through a wall to accomplish his goals,” said Mark Cuban, the Dallas Mavericks owner and billionaire investor who has mentored Mr. Kalanick.
-“Travis’s biggest weakness is that he will run through a wall to accomplish his goals.
-That’s the best way to describe him.”"
+""Travis’s biggest strength is that he will run through a wall to accomplish his goals," said Mark Cuban, the Dallas Mavericks owner and billionaire investor who has mentored Mr. Kalanick.
+"Travis’s biggest weakness is that he will run through a wall to accomplish his goals.
+That’s the best way to describe him.""

 At the core of every single one of the problems we face as a society is the total lack of social ethics used by businesses.
 Uber is just another example of fundamentally-unethical business practices in the way both customers and workforce are used.

 I'm so tired of alpha males.
 And alpha females.
 I don't want to "lean in", conquer the world, grind people's faces into the dust if they're 10 minutes late, act like a frat boy for my whole life. or make billions and billions and billions of dollars.
 It sounds like a horrible life, but these over achievers with under developed consciences, just keep making our world worse and worse.
 Couldn't they all go to some survivor island and eat each other alive?

 Kalanick illustrates that having a great idea and being a CEO are two very different skill sets.
 The idea behind Uber is a good one....his ability to be an effective CEO is very questionable.

 ---